Business to Business - B2B

 - Advertising: For B2C businesses, advertising may take the form of mass media advertisements, increasing brand awareness among the general population.
 For B2B, it is more likely that there will be a much smaller number of possible clients, each of which the company may develop specific long-term relationships with.

 - Payment terms: A final difference between B2C and B2B sales is often the payment terms.
-While it is typical that consumers will pay for the goods when they order them, in B2B transactions, purchase terms can give credit for potentially several months.
-This can cause problems with cash flow, since you much incur your costs in advance of the sale, but not receive payment until several months afterward.
+While it is typical that consumers will pay for the goods when they order them, in B2B transactions purchase terms can give credit for potentially several months.
+This can cause problems with cash flow if you incur your costs in advance of the sales but do not receive payment until several months afterward.

-Naturally, the distinction between the above vary depending on the purchase quantities.
+Naturally, the distinctions above vary depending on the purchase quantities.
 If the purchase volumes are small or one-off, business-to-business transactions may look more like the properties associated with business-to-consumer (such as regular purchases without contracts or negotiations).
 Similarly, if the purchase sizes are particularly large, sales to consumers may start to look more like B2B transactions, potentially with negotiations and a contract.

 Other potential combinations: Customer to Customer (C2C), and Customer to Business (C2B)